Frequently asked questions

 When are the next editions of the books due?

-We are not planning to publish a new edition in the near future as the current edition is fully up to date.
+We aim to publish new editions of the book approximately every five years.
 Any forthcoming new edition of the Roadcraft books will be publicised on the Roadcraft website, but not new impressions, as the changes (if we make any) are very minor.

 Can the Roadcraft website promote our road safety event?